-Is the tire flat every time you go to use your wheelbarrow?
-Do you use your wheelbarrow on construction sites where nails can be a problem?
-If so, then you need a “flat-free” wheelbarrow tire.
-Flat-free tires are filled with foam or made of urethane so they never need air and won’t go flat if you run over a nail.
+Flat-free tires are filled with foam or made of urethane, so they never need air and won’t go flat if you run over a nail.
 And they’re not just for wheelbarrows.
 You can also buy flat-free tires to fit lawn mowers and lawn tractors, handcarts and golf carts.
 Expect to spend about $30 for a wheelbarrow tire.

 Let’s face it: Sometimes it’s too much work to remove old exterior paint down to bare wood.
-Zinsser’s Peel Stop and XIM’s Peel Bond are two clear, binding primers formulated to seal the edges of paint and prevent peeling.
-It’s a good solution for painting over an area that you’ve scraped, but has patches of sound paint you don’t want to peel later.
+Zinsser’s Peel Stop and XIM’s Peel Bond are clear, binding primers formulated to seal the edges of paint and prevent peeling.
+It’s a good solution for painting over an area that you’ve scraped but still has patches of sound paint you don’t want peeling later.

 Faster Toggle Bolt

 Old-fashioned “butterfly” toggle bolts are a pain to install.
 Toggler brand Snaptoggles is a vast improvement.
 Just drill a hole and slip the metal toggle in.
 Then slide the retainer along the plastic strips until it’s snug to the wall and snap off the strips.

 With the metal toggle mounted on the wall, it’s easy to attach whatever you want by simply screwing in the included bolt.
 And you can remove the bolt without losing the toggle in the wall.
 Plus, find out if drywall anchors really be trusted to bear their rated weight.

 Waterproof Wood Glue with No Mixing